epsilonlabs/emc-cameo/README.md

 ### Remote debugging and hot code swapping

-Edit the `bin/magicdraw.properties` file in the MagicDraw installation, adding this at the end of the line with `JAVA_ARGS` (add a space before the last existing argument):
+Edit the `bin/magicdraw.properties` file in the MagicDraw installation, adding this at the end of the line starting with `JAVA_ARGS=` (add a space before the last existing argument):

 ```text
 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000